XertroV/xk_io/_posts/2014-06-30-draft-name-and-identity-resolution-sans-native-monetization-with-easy-revocation.md

 At the same time, it must have a number of very important properties:

 * [A] Concensus - the one possible solution to the longest-chain-problem must dominate across the network in a reasonable time period (such as 60 minutes).
-The interpretation of this property in Bitcoin is the liklihood of a double spend occuring
+The interpretation of this property in Bitcoin is the liklihood of a double spend occuring...
+* [B] ...

 I believe I have that solution.